Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Semistability of the orbifold tangent sheaf

-\begin{rema} Note that because the potentials of $\om_{t, \ep}$ are unbounded, one cannot directly use an argument based on Chern-Levine-Nirenberg inequality.
+\begin{remark} Note that because the potentials of $\om_{t, \ep}$ are unbounded, one cannot directly use an argument based on Chern-Levine-Nirenberg inequality as in \cite[Claim 9.5]{GGK}.
 Moreover, because of the conic part in \eqref{MA}, one cannot reproduce the arguments of \cite[Lem.
 2.1]{GSS} based on \cite[Prop.
-1.1]{GSS} as it would involve (among other things) having at hand a model conic/cusp metric with bisectional curvature bounded above and, as far as we know, such a metric has not yet been proved to exist. \end{rema}
+1.1]{GSS} as it would involve (among other things) having at hand a model conic/cusp metric with bisectional curvature bounded above and, as far as we know, such a metric has not yet been proved to exist. \end{remark}